seven1m/onebody-help/administration/looking_after_people.md

 Unless you have a small congregation, you will probably want to devolve some responsibility for managing people records to others in your church.
 This chapter provides some help to make this happen.

 ### Adding People Manually

+To add a new person manually, navigate to Directory, New Person.
 In addition to the generally available fields, the profile supports a number of fields that are designated for adminstrative use.

 | Field | Tab |Description |
 | -- | -- | -- |